7 Digital Marketing Metrics Every Business Owner Should Track

 7. Customer Lifetime Value

-This is how money a customer will spend with you over time.
+This is how much money a customer will spend with you over time.

-That is why it is just as important to keep your customers happy as it’s to get new customers.
+That is why it is just as important to keep your customers happy as it is to get new customers.

 Digital marketing is not about guessing what works.
 It is about looking at numbers that show you what is really working.

-If you look at these 7 things.
-Website traffic, conversions, cost per lead return on investment, engagement, customer acquisition cost and customer lifetime value.
+If you look at these 7 digital marketing metrics, which are website traffic, conversions, cost per lead, return on investment, engagement, customer acquisition cost, and customer lifetime value.
 You will know what is working and what is not.